khulnasoft-bot/syntask/.github/pull_request_template.md

 <!--
-Thanks for opening a pull request to Prefect!
+Thanks for opening a pull request to Syntask!
 If this is your first contribution, please make sure to review our contribution guidelines: https://docs.syntask.khulnasoft.com/latest/contributing/overview/
 -->